wangxf2000/Hbase-migration-to-CDP/README.md

-# hive-migration-to-CDP
+# HBase-migration-to-CDP

-## Using CDP Replication Manager to migrate hive data from CDH5 to CDP Base
+## Using Hbase Snapshot & replication to migrate hbase data from CDH5 to CDP Base

 ### Environment
 #### Source Cluster